e5pe0n/e5pe0n.github.io/docs/_posts/Note/2021-12-28-Pragmatic-Programmer.md

   - implement the general case with the policy as an example the system needs to support
 - requirements documents are not for clients
   - clients might not read them
+- make a team brand
+  - name the team to build an identity
+- do what works, not what's fashionable
+  - consider the method or tool suits for us
+    - don't choose it just because it's popular
+  - adjust and combine the methods or tools for us
+    - don't pick up one solution and imitate it without thinking like that it's OK because we do the way a famous company do
 # Principles

 - ETC; Eeasier to Change